-If you are a caregiver and you have a weak elderly loved who can no longer get in and out of bed without a lot of physical assistance, you may have been looking at patient lifts, such as a Hoyer lifts.
+If you are a caregiver, and you have a weak elderly loved who can no longer get in and out of bed without a lot of physical assistance, you may have been looking at patient lifts, such as a Hoyer lifts.
 And once you have seen the price, you may be wondering how you are going to pay for one.
 Well…

 Original Medicare Part B typically offers 80% coverage for manual full-body, or stand-assist Hoyer lifts, if they are prescribed for you by a Medicare-enrolled physician, and bought from a Medicare-enrolled supplier.
+Medicare will usually rent the Hoyer lift, rather than buy it.

 What are Hoyer lifts ?